samuzora/samuzora.com/source/about.md

 ## ctfs

 I main pwn and web with decent experience in both, but always looking to learn more!
 I'm also learning smart contract, and can do a bit of RE and misc.
 But I'll never touch crypto or forens.
+I'm currently learning kernel pwn and v8 :)

-I'm also a member of <https://wrecktheline.com> with many amazing and super teammates to learn from. ❤️
+I'm also a member of <https://wrecktheline.com> with many amazing and pro teammates to learn from.

-## other stuff

-When I'm not busy solving challenges, I like to do web dev.
-I'm quite familiar with Next.js and Prisma.

-Huge fan of the Three-Body Problem (book series)

-I use neovim btw ([dotfiles here](https://github.com/samuzora/dotfiles))

-Hope you enjoy my blog!